vltabacaru/testing/sqldev-cicd-liquibase/introduction/intro-cicd.md

     liquibase --version
     ````

-6. Create a properties file in your Git repository folder.
+6. Create a properties file in your GitHub repository folder.

     ````
     cd ~/cicd-ws-rep00